thelfer/MFrontGallery/docs/web/cmake-infrastructure.md

 - `${mat}` is the name of the material passed as first argument to the `mfront_properties_library`.

-Other search paths can be added by using any of the options `SEARCH_PATH` or `SEARCH_PATHS`, as described in Section
+Other search paths can be added by using any of the keywords `SEARCH_PATH` or `SEARCH_PATHS`, as described in Section
 @sec:mfm:cmake:parse_mfront_library_sources.